 Carbs aren't bad for you.
 Yes, people with diabetes have to be careful with them.
 Most people would benefit from cutting back on refined sugary carbs.
 Very sedentary and overweight people could possibly cut back on them too.

-Half a banana isn't going to cut it.
-Eat at least 100-150 grams of carbs daily to help to restore your cycle.
+Half a banana a day isn't going to cut it.
+You should get hundreds of grams carbs daily, to help to restore your cycle.

 Also, while you're recovering and can't work out – believe me, I know how you feel!
 If you feel like not being able to train is driving you nuts, here are some ways you can spend your time instead.
 Check them out!